Festetics family: Counts Festetics of Tolna

-The progenitor of the family is considered to be Peter Festetics or Petrus Ferztheschych from Roženica, Pokupsko, whose name was mentioned as such in the protocol from the second part of the 15th century.
+The progenitor of the family is considered to be Peter Festetić or Petrus Ferztheschych from Roženica, Pokupsko in central Croatia, whose name was mentioned as such in the protocol from the second part of the 15th century.
 Born during the reign of Matthias Corvinus, he held large estates throughout Turopolje, southwest of Zagreb.
-Another protocol from 1570 mentions Mihovil Festetics (probably Peter's son), who served as ministerialis of the Bishop of Zagreb.
+Another protocol from 1570 mentions Mihovil Festetić (probably Peter's son), who served as ministerialis of the Bishop of Zagreb.

-On 8 August 1746, Mihovil's descendants, Josef and Kristof Festetics (the two sons of the second marriage of Paul Festetics) added de Tolna to their surname (von Tolna in Austria).
+On 8 August 1746, Mihovil's descendants, Josef and Kristof Festetics (the two sons of the second marriage of Paul Festetics who moved to Hungary) added de Tolna to their surname (von Tolna in Austria).

 On 5 November 1766, Josef's eldest son Pal Festetics de Tolna (1725–1782) was made a count by Queen Maria Theresa of Hungary.
 On 24 February 1772, Kristof's eldest son Pal Festetics de Tolna (1722–1782) was made a count by Queen Maria Theresa of Hungary, who was also Archduchess of Austria and Holy Roman Empress.
 The title of count was hereditary, inheritable by all legitimate male-line descendants of the family.